samgro/samgro.github.com/_posts/2013-07-09-john-muir-trail-journal.md

 Exhausted from sleep deprivation, driving, and hiking, we stumbled into our campsite at Lake Virginia at 8:08pm, just in time for a beautiful sunset and stargazing over my favorite campsite of the whole trip.

 ## Day 2: Lake Virginia to Bear Creek (19 miles)
 After a very long first 36 hours, we let ourselves sleep in until around 8am to start Day 2.
+While heading up around Lake Virginia, 2 PCT hikers asked me if I was White Lightning (maybe because I was wearing a white shirt and hat).
+Apparently Ragin' Cajun and Pins wanted to send White Lightning a message that they were up ahead.

+Day 2 was the toughest day for me, mentally.
+We had planned to cover 21 miles